What Is PPE? U.S. Suppliers of Personal Protective Equipment

 - It may be relevant to reopening businesses during COVID-19.

 - Typically, it creates a divide between a person’s mouth, eyes, nose, and skin, and external bacteria and viruses.

-- PPE equipment is typically held to certain quality standards (more on that later), which does not mean that a homemade face mask, for example, is PPE.
+- Equipment is typically held to certain quality standards (more on that later), which does not mean that a homemade face mask, for example, qualifies.